severalnines/docs/user-guide/mongodb/overview.rst

 Nodes Statistics
 `````````````````

 This provides a summary of host and replication-related stats for all nodes.
-These values are refreshed every *Refresh rate* values defined at the top of the page.

-Each database cluster has it’s own set of statistics as explained below:
+Each database cluster has its own set of statistics as explained below:

-MongoDB Replica Set
-'''''''''''''''''''

 * **Node**
-	- MongoDB instance consists of node's IP address or hostname and MongoDB port.
+	- MongoDB instance consists of node's IP address or hostname and MongoDB service port.

 * **Role**
 	- Instance role:
 		- Primary - The primary node receives all write operations.
 		- Secondary - Secondaries replicate operations from the primary to maintain an identical data set.
+		- ConfigSvr - Stores the metadata for a sharded cluster.
 		- Arbiter - mongod instances that are part of a replica set but do not hold data.
 Arbiters participate in elections in order to break ties.

 * **Message**
 	- Latest MongoDB status on the instance.

+* **Uptime**
+	- MongoDB service uptime.

 * **Global Lock**
 	- Ratio - The value of ratio displays the relationship between lockTime and totalTime.
 See `serverStatus.globalLock.ratio <http://docs.mongodb.org/v2.2/reference/server-status/#serverStatus.globalLock.ratio>`_.